 “It’s Grandma Sarah,” she said.
 “I think something’s wrong.”

-To start with, it was odd that my mother in law was calling at all.
+To start with, I found it odd that my mother in law was calling at all.
 She lived with her younger son, George, who took care of the apartment and of her as she grew increasingly forgetful.
-George was the family organizer, arranger, trouble shooter and first responder.
+George held the multiple roles of family organizer, arranger, trouble shooter and first responder.
 If something needed doing, he did it.
 If something was wrong, he dealt with it.
-He would have been the one to call us.
+Had something had gone wrong, he would have been the one to call us.
 If Sarah was on the phone, it could only mean one thing.

 I listened carefully to the one side of the conversation I could hear, expecting questions like, “When did it happen?
 What hospital is he in?
 What does the doctor say?”
 What Seth said instead chilled me.
 “Oh, the poor guy!
 Did he have a heart attack?
 What??
 What are you saying?
 I don’t understand.
 That can’t be right.”
 He hung up and gave me a blank, confused look.
 “That was my mother.
 She says George is dead.”